Cohasset Plant Removal Services

 Massachusetts Conservation Commission Requirements for Plant Removal & Water Quality Protection

-Plant removal within 25-100 feet of wetlands, vernal pools, or water bodies in Cohasset requires permits under the Wetlands Protection Act, such as a Notice of Intent (NOI) or Request for Determination of Applicability (RDA).
-The Cohasset Conservation Commission conducts pre-application site visits and public hearings, with seasonal restrictions to protect nesting birds (March-Aug) and vernal pools (March-June).
-Environmental assessments evaluate impacts on soil stability, erosion, and wildlife habitat, with root zone protection and temporary erosion controls (silt fence, straw wattles) required on slopes >15%.
-Restoration plans must include native species replacement and habitat enhancement, with long-term monitoring protocols.
-Contact: Cohasset Conservation Commission
+Plant removal near Cohasset’s wetlands, vernal pools, and water bodies is regulated under the Wetlands Protection Act, requiring Notice of Intent (NOI) or Request for Determination of Applicability (RDA) for work within 25-100 feet of sensitive areas.
+The permitting process includes pre-application site visits, public hearings, and seasonal restrictions to protect nesting birds (March-Aug) and vernal pools (March-June).
+Environmental assessments evaluate impacts on soil stability, erosion, and wildlife habitat, with site protection measures such as equipment mats, root zone fencing, and temporary erosion controls (silt fence, straw wattles) on slopes >15%.
+Restoration plans often require native species replacement and long-term monitoring.
+For permitting and compliance guidance, contact:

 41 Highland Avenue, Cohasset, MA 02025